kraf/react-datetimepicker/README.md

 About
 =====

 Simple datetimepicker for use with React and Browserify.
-I was unhappy with the alternatives and needed something with almost no dependencies.
-The only dependency is _moment_ (and _React_ obviously).
+The only dependencies are _moment_ and _React_.
+The styling is minimal and needs to be adapted to the use case.

 ![Screenshot](https://raw.githubusercontent.com/kraf/react-datetimepicker/master/screenshot.jpg)